RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-rerc.md

 This feature is currently in public preview.
 Contact Redis support if you plan to use this feature.
 {{</banner-article>}}

 Before a RedisEnterpriseCluster (REC) can participate in an Active-Active database, it needs an accompanying RedisEnterpriseRemoteCluster (RERC) custom resource.
-The RERC is the resource listed directly in the RedisEnterpriseActiveActiveDatabase (REAADB) resource as a participating clusters.
-You can add, edit, or delete RERC resources at any time.
+The RERC contains details allowing the REC to link to the RedisEnterpriseActiveActiveDatabase (REAADB).
+The RERC resource is listed in the REAADB resource to become a participating cluster for the Active-Active database.

 For more details, see the [RERC API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_remote_cluster_api.md).